firdh0/Bootcamp_Dibimbing_Data-Engineering/Day 21_Big Data Analytics with PySpark Part 2/Assignment/README.md

 * **Graph:**
     ![Graph of Financial Demographics](final_visualizations/avg_salary_by_marital_status.png)
 * **Insight Interpretation:**
-    1. Divorced Customers Have the Highest Average Salary: The graph shows that customers with Divorced marital status have the highest average salary, around $82,000.
+    1.  **Divorced Customers Have the Highest Average Salary:** The most notable insight from this graph is that the **Divorced** customer group has the highest average salary among the three groups.

-    2. Relatively Small Average Salary Differences: Although there are differences, the average salaries among the three marital status groups (Divorced, Married, Single) do not show very significant differences.
-        * Married has an average salary slightly below Divorced, which is around $78,000.
-        * Single has the lowest average salary among the three, which is around $75,000.
-    3. Marital Status Not a Strong Predictor of Salary: The relatively small differences in average salaries between groups indicate that marital status, based on this data, is not a very strong determinant or predictor of an individual's salary in this loyalty program.
-Other factors (such as education, experience, type of work, etc.) likely have a greater influence on salary.
+    2.  **Indirect Relationship with Age and Career:** This pattern is most likely not directly caused by marital status itself, but rather related to other demographic factors such as **age and career level**.
+Divorced customers may be older on average than the other two groups, so they have more work experience, which contributes to higher incomes.

+    3.  **Single Customers with the Lowest Average Salary:** Conversely, the **Single** customer group has the lowest average salary.
+This makes sense if we assume that this group includes many younger individuals who may still be in the early stages of their careers.

+    4.  **Significant Differences:** Although the differences are not extreme, there are clear and measurable differences.
+There is a difference of approximately $7,000 in average annual income between the highest-income group (Divorced) and the lowest-income group (Single), indicating a significant pattern.

 * **Conclusion:**
-    There are slight differences in average salaries among customers based on their marital status, with divorced individuals having a slightly higher average salary.
-However, this difference is not substantial, indicating that marital status alone does not significantly determine income levels within this customer group.
-Therefore, if marketing or customer segmentation strategies are to be based on income, relying solely on marital status might not be effective.
+    In conclusion, there is a clear difference in average customer income based on their marital status.
+The hierarchy is as follows:

+    1.  **Divorced** (Highest)
+    2.  **Married** (Medium)
+    3.  **Single** (Lowest)

+    This pattern likely reflects the different **life stages and career progress** among these demographic groups.
+This information can be useful for business purposes such as market segmentation, where marital status can be used as one of the variables to estimate purchasing power or customer profiles.

 ### 13. Customer Composition by Gender
 * **Question:** What is the proportion of customers based on gender (`Gender`)?